howtographql/howtographql/content/backend/graphql-js/5-authentication-2.md

 The difference to the previous version is that this time you're first retrieving the user's `id` from the context (you'll implement `getUserId` in just a bit) and then pass it to the `createLink`-mutation as a value for the `connect` argument - just like in the sample mutation from above.

-To make this work, you still need a function called `getUserId` that's able to retrieve the `id` of a `User` from the `ctx` that's passed down the resolver chain.
+To make this work, you still need a function called `getUserId` that's able to retrieve the `id` of a `User` from the `context` that's passed down the resolver chain.

 <Instruction>